emmamglass/ReconstructorMEMOTE.io/README.md

 # ReconstructorMEMOTE.io
-This repository contains all stable .html files for the MEMOTE scores mentioned in the Reconstructor paper
+This repository is used to host all stable .html files for the MEMOTE scores mentioned in the Reconstructor paper